 In 1916, our parish school was opened and continues today in a second structure erected in 1963.
 The parish hall is part of this structure and is utilized for many of our events.

 Today, the parish continues to meet the spiritual needs of our area and beyond.
 The religious education of the people of all ages are met as well as the needs of the poor and the ill.

 Right: the marble Crucifix and statues of Mary & the Beloved Disciple, and the statues around the Church of the Gospel Writers (not shown), come from the high altar of St. Joseph Church in Ten Broeck Triangle.

 Our pulpit and paschal candle stand come from the German parish of St. Lawrence in Troy (not shown).

 Blessed Sacrament Church also maintains the records of many of the parishes from Central Ave. and West Hill that have been suppressed:

 Our Lady of the Angels was a traditionally German parish and school on the corner of Central Ave. & Robin St. It had a school associated with it, and was staffed by the Conventual Franciscans.

 St. Casimir, on Sheridan St., with its school, was traditionally a Polish parish.

-Blessed Sacrament holds the sacramental records for these churches, and our archivist is able to access them for legitimate requests (i.e. baptism certificates for upcoming weddings, etc.)
+Blessed Sacrament holds the sacramental records for these churches, and our archivist is able to access them for sacramental requests (i.e. Baptism certificates for an upcoming Marriage, Baptism certificates to be sent to another parish prior to First Communion or Confirmation, etc.)

 We also have inherited many relics, statues, and other items from the patrimony of these much beloved parishes.